jodoll/NavigationButtons/lib/ESP32-BLE-Keyboard@0.3.2-beta/README.md

+NOTE: This is a patched version of version 0.3.2-beta!

 # ESP32 BLE Keyboard library

 This library allows you to make the ESP32 act as a Bluetooth Keyboard and control what it does.